The Ultimate Guide to Driver Behavior Monitoring in Car Sharing

 With the right technology, monitoring your customer’s driving behavior is a fairly straightforward solution for car sharing.
 You’ll need to install telematics systems with built-in accelerometers in your vehicles.
 You’ll also need to set up parameters in your fleet management software to be notified of incidents only above a certain severity level.

-Heavy braking and acceleration.
 Driver behavior monitoring systems measure g-forces to determine whether hard braking or acceleration have occurred.
 However, there are different types of hard braking to keep in mind.
 In the city, short heavy braking events are common because of lower speeds.
 On the other hand, highway driving sees significantly longer heavy braking events.
 In this case, you’d like to know when the heavy braking event started, its duration, and when it ended.
 Long heavy braking events can have an impact on the vehicle that may endanger the safety of the next customer.
 This is why our CloudBoxx measures not only the amount of G-forces on the vehicle, but also the duration of each heavy braking event.

-Harsh cornering.
 Harsh cornering is also measured through G-forces, with a clear starting event, duration, and an ending where the heavy cornering stops.
 Additionally, systems can measure whether the driver was accelerating or braking during the cornering event.
 This information is crucial to determine whether the driver is endangering the safety of others and your vehicles on purpose.
 The image below shows a driver behavior monitoring system visualizing the G-forces of a vehicle performing aggressive “figure-eights” on a parking lot.

-When G-forces exceed the parameters set for a crash the system will create a crash event with the following data:
+When G-forces exceed the parameters set for a crash, the system will create a crash event with the following data:

 - The speed of the vehicle